 - Weetana, Gaura – Lamboya- Wainyapu, Waiha – Kodi Bangedo

-The timing of Pasola rituals is determined by the Nyale rituals.
+The timing of Pasola rituals is determined by Nyale rituals.
 Nyale are iridescent annelids.
 On 2 days each year, one in February and one in March, these critters crawl from the sea about 5 days after full moon, in order to spawn.
 According to Marapu belief this is a sign from heaven.
 The Rato priest checks the appearance of the Nyale worms and makes predictions for the coming harvest.
 The Pasola itself begins 8 days after the Nyale phenomenon.

 Before and as a supplement of the main Pasola event a number of different ritual games take place.
 These include, depending on the region, brutal boxing matches – Pajura.
-The opponents wrap their fists with sharp grasses.
+Opponents wrap their fists with sharp grasses.
 But also general meetings, nights with ritual speech and various sacrifices with animal offerings are held.
 The night before the fight, each participant rider of the Pasola has to sacrifice a chicken to the Rato.
 From that the Rato foretells the success in battle and it is also a plea to the Marapu to give power for the fight.

 The area of the game is consecrated by the Rato and released and he is also the referee of the games.
-The Pasola is a mock battle between 2 or more villages.
-The hand-carved spears are up to 5 cm thick and dull; in spite of this people (sometimes) get injured or killed.
+Pasola is a mock battle between 2 or more villages.
+The hand-carved spears are up to 5 cm thick and dull; in spite of this participants (sometimes) get injured or killed.

 In this ritual war game dozens of riders compete against each other.
 For hours they gallop bareback on Sumba horses and hurl their spears against their opponents with full force.
 It is not a show, as we know it from Middle Ages markets in Europe - but is formally exactly like this.